dotnet/csharplang/proposals/low-level-struct-improvements.md

 in `struct`

 ## Detailed Design
-The rules for `ref struct` safety are defined in the [span-safety document](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-7.2/span-safety.md).
+The rules for `ref struct` safety are defined in the [span safety document](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-7.2/span-safety.md).
 This document will describe the required changes to this document as a result of this proposal.
 Once accepted as an approved feature these changes will be incorporated into that document.

 ### Provide ref fields
 The language will allow developers to declare `ref` fields inside of a `ref struct`.
 This can be useful for example when encapsulating large mutable `struct` instances or defining high performance types like `Span<T>` in libraries besides the runtime.